Pearl Mainnet — May 2026 — Community Guide

 CheckHealthy ValueAction if Wrong

-TMUX SESSIONSminer, loop, node, watchdogRecreate missing sessions
+TMUX SESSIONSminer, loop, node, worker, watchdogRecreate missing sessions

 SOCKETS4Restart miner — gateway/vLLM disconnected